Published on 11th April 2019 by Gemma Harding

 Answering those few questions at an average of once per quarter can help keep you alert and agile in order to best prepare for the ever-evolving forms of attack.

-Recognize internal threats
+Recognise internal threats

 Whether intentional or not, internal threats are real and worthy of attention.
 While many companies focus entirely on outside attacks, there’s a good chance your biggest threat is sitting in the office next to you.
 Insider threats can unfold by accident or through malicious efforts; either way, it’s important to take precautionary actions.